rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Police key

 The controller is forced to dark mode or yellow flash.
-The "police key" is a external control switch present in some controllers that manually switches the controller to either dark mode or yellow flash.
-Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "1,2" and "0,1"
+The “police key” is a external control switch present in some controllers that manually switches the controller to either dark mode or yellow flash.
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. “1,2” and “0,1”

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|